 Looking to showcase your hotel in front of new audiences?
 Influencer marketing is all the rage — and for a good reason.
 In summer 2017, a study done by influencer marketing platform gen.video and shopper marketing agency Geometry Global found that “upwards of 90% of social media users are persuaded to make a purchase after seeing social media content, with 33% of these users stating influencers are trusted sources when making shopping decisions” (via thevideoink.com).

-Not only that, but a Think With Google Study found that 6 in 10 YouTube subscribers would purchase something recommended by their favorite YouTube influencer over their favorite celebrity.
+Not only that, but a Think With Google study found that six in 10 YouTube subscribers would purchase something recommended by their favorite YouTube influencer over their favorite celebrity.

 Want in?
 Below you’ll find four creative ways you can utilize influencer marketing in your own hotel promotion strategy.